PradeepaA2004/apple-iphone-sales-analysis/README.md

 ## 📘 Project Overview

-The goal of this project is to analyze the **sales performance of iPhone models across regions and years**, identify revenue trends, and highlight growth opportunities.
+The goal of this project is to analyze the sales performance of iPhone models across regions and years, identify revenue trends, and highlight growth opportunities.
-The dashboard combines **KPIs, charts, and slicers** to offer dynamic insights.
+The dashboard combines KPIs, charts, and slicers to offer dynamic insights.
-The cleaned dataset (iphone_ambia_full.csv processed) and the Power BI dashboard together demonstrate a complete workflow—from data preparation → modeling → visualization—suitable for analytics portfolios, corporate reporting, and GitHub show-case projects.
+The cleaned dataset (iphone_ambia_full.csv processed) and the Power BI dashboard together demonstrate a complete workflow—from data preparation → modeling → visualization—suitable for analytics portfolios, corporate reporting, and GitHub showcase projects
----

 ## 🎯 Key Objectives